SamScholefield/mbacFirebase/README.md

 #Create Apps Script project

-Managing Projects

-Creating and deleting projects

-This will teach you how to create a standalone project from Google Drive and how to create a container-bound project for each of the supported containers.

-Creating a project from Google Drive

 The first time you want to create a script from Drive, follow these steps:

 + Open Google Drive.